-As remote work becomes the norm and global teams adapt to this new way of operating, people management skills need to adapt as well.
+As remote work becomes the norm and global teams adapt to this new way of operating, people success skills need to adapt as well.
 Here are four key ways to bring together global teams so they can succeed.

 1. Fostering a Sense of Belonging

 Alongside the dramatic changes we’ve seen materialize in the workplace over the past five months with the onset of the coronavirus pandemic, what people want in their workplace has shifted, too.
 Many employees feel increasingly isolated due to shelter-in-place restrictions, and are therefore looking to their colleagues for a sense of connection and belonging.
 Even before the pandemic, which has only served to increase remote work and the accompanying feelings of isolation, a Slack study found that 85% of workers want to feel more connected to their remote colleagues.

 But distance and different time zones can create additional stress and difficulties for global teams.
 In order for employees to be their most successful under these circumstances, People leaders need to intentionally foster a sense of connection and belonging among employees that may be spread out across the globe.